Do I Need a Crit'Air Sticker? - UK Driver's Guide 2026

 If you are hiring a car in France, it should already have a Crit’Air sticker applied by the rental company.
 Check when you collect the vehicle.
 If it does not have one, raise it with the rental desk - it is their responsibility to provide it.

 If you are hiring a car in the UK and driving it to France, the hire company may not have applied a sticker.
 Check their policy before you travel, or apply for one yourself using the vehicle’s registration.
+For the full breakdown of who is responsible and what to do if a rental has no sticker, see our Crit’Air for hire cars guide.

 The bottom line